-This is the third post in a series about doing device firmware updates (DFU) over the air (OTA) and continuous deployment of firmware for embedded devices.
+This is the third post in a series (part 1, part 2) about doing device firmware updates (DFU) over the air (OTA) and continuous deployment of firmware for embedded devices.
 We'll explore the different parts of a complete end-to-end system with this capability.

 This post is about how the firmware is delivered to devices and how you can build the firmware using Drogue IoT.